advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 To get this Azure Function working, you need to:

+1. Get a Teams incoming webhook URL
-1. create a GitHub App
+2. create a GitHub App
-2. create an Azure Function app, and deploy this Azure Function to it
+3. create an Azure Function app, and deploy this Azure Function to it
-3. configure the Azure Function with the GitHub App's private key, webhook secret, and the GitHub App's ID
+4. configure the Azure Function with the GitHub App's private key, webhook secret, and the GitHub App's ID
-4. configure the Azure Function with the Teams webhook URL
+5. configure the Azure Function with the Teams webhook URL
-5. configure the GitHub App with the Azure Function's URL as the webhook
+6. configure the GitHub App with the Azure Function's URL as the webhook
-6. install the GitHub App on the organization and set it to be active on the whole organization or the repositories you want
+7. install the GitHub App on the organization and set it to be active on the whole organization or the repositories you want

 > [!NOTE]
 > When working with the Azure CLI, remember to use `az login` to log in to Azure, and `az logout` first if you are having problems.

 > [!NOTE]
 > To use the Bash (use WSL on Windows for Bash) scripts in the `scripts` directory, set your Azure settings in a `azure.env` file that they pick up from the same directory.
 You may need to change settings if you want to vary the region the Function is used in, or change its name to allow more than one to coexist in the same subscription.

+> [!WARNING]
+> Don't get confused between the Teams webhook and the Azure Function webhook.
+>
+> The Teams webhook is configured in the Azure Function, and the Azure Function webhook is configured in the GitHub App.

+## Getting a Teams incoming webhook URL

+You need to create a Teams incoming webhook URL for the channel you want to create alert messages in.

+### Use the Teams UI to create a new incoming webhook

+1. Find the channel you want to create the webhook in
+2. In the channel listing, click on the ellipsis ("...") next to the channel name
+3. Click on "Manage channel" in the menu
+4. Click on "Edit" under the "Connectors" section
+5. Click on "Add" next to "Incoming Webhook"
+6. Provide a name for the webhook, customize it with an image if you like, and click on "Create"
+7. Copy the URL that is generated, and save it somewhere safe - you will need it later to configure the Azure Function

 ## Creating a GitHub app